EnviroDIY/Trigger/hardware/ISCO-Mayfly-Trigger/README.md

 NOTE that I could have also used a 4.7k ohm resistor.

 I also found that if I inserted my own 5V pullup to this circuit, to get a clean jump from 0V to 5V, that it didn't trigger the ISCO.
 In other words, I really needed it to passively "float".

+2019-04-18 UPDATE: @gcutrell found this Campbell Scientific manual that describes their [10164-L Sampler Control Cable for use with Isco and Sigma Autosamplers](https://s.campbellsci.com/documents/af/manuals/10164.pdf), which might be valuable additional documentation worth exploring for future developments.